PSLeon24/PSLeon24/README.md

 <br>

-I focus on vision problems where the output must be immediately usable in the real world: engineering drawings like P&IDs that a machine can understand, adversarial perturbations that proactively prevent malicious deepfake synthesis, and real-time lifting posture correction that provides instant feedback.
+I focus on conputer vision tasks where the output must be immediately usable in the real world: engineering drawings like P&IDs that a machine can understand, adversarial perturbations that proactively prevent malicious deepfake synthesis, and real-time lifting posture correction that provides instant feedback.

 <br>

 ## Research

-**Engineering diagram digitalization.**
+**Engineering diagram digitization.**
-A piping and instrumentation diagram encodes a complete process topology — equipment, instruments, and the lines that connect them — but stores it as drawing primitives rather than as structure, so no downstream system can query it.
+A piping and instrumentation diagram encodes a complete process topology — equipment, instruments, and the lines such as piperuns that connect them — but stores it as drawing primitives rather than as structure, so no downstream system can query it.
 I work on recovering that structure: parsing a drawing into nodes and directed edges, where each pipe run is an edge whose identity must persist across the reducers, tag breaks, and line